TEEN-BOOM/Comments-Format/README.md

 ## Basic format

+Comments which are  *standard* in a language, (i.e shebang line) Do not follow this format.
 All text of the comment is to be wrapped in square brackets `[]`, and must have a space after the comment token.